 In 2003, M. Kenseth won.

-In 2003, NASCAR introduced "Approved Body Configuration" (also known as "common template") design to put more emphasis on parity and based new body rules, similar to short track racing, where offset cars had become a burden for race officials.
+In 2003, NASCAR introduced the "Approved Body Configuration" (also known as "common template") design to emphasize parity, similar to short track racing, due to issues with offset cars since the 1998 Taurus launch.

 Along with the change in title sponsorship for the series, the 2004 season also introduced a new system for determining the series champion, influenced by the system used in the USAR Hooters Pro Cup Series.